dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 knowledge and opinions publicly with others.

-However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if our goal is to improve ours and other people's work, then it's more sustainable to give than receive.
+However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if the goal is to improve their own and other people's work, then it's more sustainable to give than receive.

 So I feel that it's my responsibility to make my first real contribution to Drupal community by giving this small talk with my colleague Mait.